 No matter how much money you're willing to spend on an exercise bike or what brand stands out most in your mind, all exercise equipment is not the same.
 It's important to look at what features the equipment might be lacking in terms of durability or general comfort that might keep you away from it.
 You should always look out for a basic set of features that come with your Bike.
 For example, if you're a larger person and need a bike with extra padding and a heavy duty frame, then make sure the seat can be adjusted so that it meets your needs as well.

-The more comfortable a bike is for you to ride, the better you'll be able to complete your workouts.
+The more comfortable an exercise bike is for you to ride, the better you'll be able to complete your workouts.
 Ideally, this means wider pedals with some sort of strap that will ensure safety even when a person has sweaty feet.
 The built-in computer also needs to have basic stats related to your speed, time, and calorie expenditure through exercise.
 Add in heart-rate monitoring functionality for maximum workout results.

-Think about the following - Before purchasing.
+Think about the following - Before purchasing and upright bike.

 - Will the bike suit your height or be adjustable